Volscente/cheat_sheets/machine_learning/Kubeflow/docs/kubeflow_docs.md

 - Metaflow

 # Building Pipelines
+## DSL
+It allows to build components and pipelines in order to create a DAG (Direct Acyclic Graph).

 ## Components
 They are defined by the `@dsl.component` decorator and are the building blocks of a Kubeflow Pipeline.
+Each component run in a dedicated container.

 ## Pipielines
 They are defined by the `@dsl.pipeline` decorator and combine several components together.